Panch Kriti

 Panch Kriti Five Elements is a 2023 Indian Hindi-language drama film, written and directed by Sannjoy Bhargv and produced by Haripriyaa Bharggav and Sannjoy Bhargv under the banner of Ubon Vision Pvt Ltd. The film stars Brijendra Kala, Umesh Bajpai, Sagar Wahi, Purva Parag, Mahi Soni and Ravi Chauhan will also be seen in the film.
-It was theatrically released in 25 August 2023.
+It was theatrically released on 25 August 2023.

 Synopsis

 Panch Kriti Five Elements is a film consisting of five captivating and interconnected stories set in the charming town of Chanderi.
 Through a unique blend of storytelling, each story stands alone while also being intertwined by a common thread.
 These startling, unique, and mysterious tales offer a thought-provoking experience with a compelling message.